Sending GET Request with Curl

 -H "Expires: 0"

-How to get only HTTP headers using Curl?
+Getting only HTTP headers using Curl

 To fetch only HTTP headers, use the -I command-line option.
-In this case, Curl will use the HTTP HEAD method instead of the GET request method and will not download the body of the HTTP response message.
+In this case, Curl will use the HTTP HEAD method instead of the HTTP GET request method and will not download the body of the HTTP response message.

 Curl GET HTTP headers example